mitsukan/drum-machine/README.md

 # Drum Machine by BeatMakers

-The Drum Machine by Beat Makers is SPA sound sequencer that imitates drum kits or other percussion instruments.
+The Drum Machine by Beat Makers is a sound sequencer that imitates drum kits or other percussion instruments.

 ## Getting Started